elastic/elastic-package/docs/howto/pipeline_testing.md

 #### Expected results

-Once the Simulate API processes the given input data, the pipeline test runner can compare them with expected results.
+Once the Simulate API processes the given input data, the pipeline test runner will compare them with expected results.
 Test results are stored as JSON files with the suffix `-expected.json`.
-A sample test results file looks as following:
+A sample test results file is shown below.

 ```json
 {